tykavanaugh/rfuck/README.md

 ```

 ```
-I thought bob was stupid
+I thought that bob was stupid
 ```
 Evaluates to
 ```